 What Are Payment Terms?

+Payment terms are one of the key contractual elements involved in negotiation.
 Negotiating payment terms can seem daunting if you’re not overly familiar with what they actually are.
 Being aware of payment terms is key to understanding how to negotiate better commercial deals with your clients.

 Put simply, payment terms are specific conditions surrounding the payment aspect of a deal.